Code-Institute-Submissions/SimpleX-Calculator_DecResub/README.md

 * The GitHub Repository can be found here - [SimpleX Calculator](https://github.com/RH-devs/SimpleX-Calculator)

 ## Credits

 __Content__

 * The app logo image “SimpleX-Calculator” was taken from Google while the app name was formed by me.

 * I followed an online tutorial video from YouTube by Learn Code, You can find video tutorial here [Learn Code](https://youtu.be/61DrWY_ao4A).

+* The Flake8Rules resource was utilized to resolve issues with a indentation.

-* I also used the Love-sandwiches (Essential python project) videos.
+* I used the Love-sandwiches (Essential python project) videos.
 Though the code has some similarities, i was able to apply my own metrics to the building the functions.

+* I also checked Stackover flow to resolve an issue with looping [Stackoverflow](https://stackoverflow.com/questions/68109027/python-using-for-loop-in-def-function)

+## Acknowledgement

+ * Code Institute on the walkthrough python essential project.

+ * Learn Code tutorial video on YouTube for helpful resources.

+ * Stackoverflow and flake8rules resources.